 A lot harder than expected!

-I bought a one-way trip with SJ and Dalatrafik to Grövelsjön on a Monday in July – without any real thought of where I would end my hike.
+I bought a one-way ticket with SJ and Dalatrafik to Grövelsjön on a Monday in July, without any real thought of where I would end my hike.
 Tänndalen?
 Tännäs?
 I was going to leave it open.
-It would turn out to be a decision with interesting consequences this summer holiday.
+It would turn out to be a decision with interesting consequences this summer.

 I got off the bus at a crowded lodge in Grövelsjön and loaded the backpack right away for a hike up Jakobshöjden.
-The forecast this week was 100% rain and up at 1103 meters above sea level it started.
+The forecast this week was for 100% rain, and at 1103 meters above sea level, it started.
 The rain.
 Sideways.
-The day’s march was unclear but I decided to go to Grötvallsjön – about 15 km from the mountain lodge.
-Between Jakobshöjden and the intended night accommodation there is a smooth and rolling mountain heath with stones of smaller size.
-Open expanses and free lease for the wind.
-No clear path, but I had a hunch about the direction.
-And map and compass of course.
+The day’s march was unclear, but I decided to go to Grötvallsjön, – about 15 km from the mountain lodge.
+Between Jakobshöjden and the intended overnight accommodation, there is a smooth and rolling mountain ridge with stones of smaller size.
+Open expanses and a free lease for the wind.
+There was no clear path, but I had a hunch about the direction and map and compass, of course.
 I had both heard and read about the abundance of rocks and stones in this area, but if this was it, the hike would be an easy one.
 However, my attitude towards the difficulty of the hike would change as early as the next day.

-At Grötvallsjön I camped and enjoyed the first night on the mountain.
-Freeze-dried food, mountain water and gently snoozed to sleep by the wind.
-After breakfast with an incomparable view of the lake and Grøthogna, the journey continued towards Hävlingen – a lake at a lower altitude with accommodation if the famous rocks were too much.
+At Grötvallsjön, I camped and enjoyed the first night on the mountain.
+Freeze-dried food, mountain water, and gently snoozing to sleep by the wind.
+After breakfast with an incomparable view of the lake and Grøthogna, the journey continued towards Hävlingen, a lake at a lower altitude with accommodations if the famous rocks were too much.
 But the hike was very enjoyable on ridges over cloudberry and meadow wool-filled bogs and slightly downhill to the headland between Hävlingen and Sörsjön.
-Heavy-duty hiking boots, fairly well-trained and with a heavy solo pack.
+Heavy-duty hiking boots, reasonably well-trained, and a substantial solo pack.
 Everything felt good!
 After lunch, I decided to continue on towards Slagusjön instead of stopping halfway at Hävlingen.
-From the southern end of Hävlingen, the path winds up through sparse pine forest at the edge of Töfsingen’s nature reserve and the ground becomes increasingly rocky.
+From the southern end of Hävlingen, the path winds up through sparse pine forest at the edge of Töfsingen’s nature reserve, and the ground becomes increasingly rocky.
 The trail here, up Olåsen, is walked very slowly – sometimes I think I do less than 1 km per hour.
 These are stones from hell.
-It slopes slowly upwards, for a long time, and it becomes so difficult that I have to laugh at the misery.
-Sometimes the path consists of only rocks and stones and there is no trail left—just your own ability to navigate these monstrous obstacles in the easiest way.
+It slopes slowly upward for a long time, and it becomes so difficult that I have to laugh at the misery.
+Sometimes the path consists of only rocks and stones, and there is no trail left—just your own ability to navigate these monstrous obstacles in the easiest way possible.
 I give a thought of gratitude to my choice of really sturdy hiking boots and a pair of hiking poles.

-Day two I continued towards Rogenstugan and started early.
-The three kilometers between Slagusjön and Storrödtjärnstugan offered really rocky hiking but also nice company of what I think was a heather piper.
-The bird seemed to circulate around me and the bird song came from all directions—a wonderful companion this early morning.
-The hike passed the lodge Storrödtjärnstugan which this July seemed completely deserted—or perhaps I was just a little too early.
-The trail is still very rocky but with some appreciated stretches on footbridges over bogs.
+On the second day, I continued towards Rogenstugan and began early.
+The three kilometers between Slagusjön and Storrödtjärnstugan offered really rocky hiking but also some nice company from what I think was a heather piper.
+The bird seemed to circulate around me, and the bird song came from all directions—a wonderful companion this early morning.
+The hike passed the lodge Storrödtjärnstugan, which this July seemed completely deserted—or perhaps I was just a little too early.
+The trail is still very rocky, but there are some appreciated stretches on footbridges over bogs.

 At the south end of Rogen, it was a good idea to have lunch and coffee to replenish the energy depots before the last sprint towards Rogenstugan.
 Not much distance left to Rogenstugan I thought.
-Between Storrödtjärnstugan and Rogenstugan it’s only 15 km and I had already walked for quite a long time.
-But now it started again.
+Between Storrödtjärnstugan and Rogenstugan, it’s only 15 km, and I had already walked for quite a long time.
+But it has now resumed.
 The kingdom of the stones, the hell of man, the nightmare of bad knees and weak ankles.
-The terrain was very rocky and difficult to hike with gradual and painful ascent.
-The stones were sometimes large fields with rocks the size of a person – it became important to really keep track of where I put my feet.
-I stared so hard at the ground I often forgot to look around.
-When I completely leave the tree line behind me, the short but quite intense ascent begins up on Tandsjövålen (993 masl).
+The terrain was very rocky and difficult to hike, with a gradual and painful ascent.
+The stones were sometimes large fields with rocks the size of a person; it became important to really keep track of where I put my feet.
+I stared so hard at the ground that I often forgot to look around.
+When I completely leave the tree line behind me, the short but strenuous ascent to Tandsjövlen (993 masl) begins.
 It’s me and some reindeer.
 The mountain is of the type that constantly tricks you—the next ridge must be the top, right?
 But no, there will be another.
 And another.
-Finally on top I’m so tired I sit down and think hard about why you do this.
+Finally, on top, I’m so tired that I sit down and think hard about why you do this.
 Of course, it doesn’t take many minutes of recovery before I am captivated by the view.
-In all directions, roadless country.
+Country with no roads in all directions.
 No buildings, just wilderness.
 Without a trace of civilization.
-Here I am completely alone and Rogen’s impressive waters dominate the view to the northwest.
-And I can see today’s end goal – Rogenstugan.
+Here I am completely alone, and Rogen’s impressive waters dominate the view to the northwest.
+And I can see today’s end goal: Rogenstugan.

 But Rogen then.
 What a place!
-After a couple of hours of sleep, I woke up to the sunset (!)
+After a couple of hours of sleep, I woke up to the sunset (!).
 And could not help but fall in love with the place.
-I probably don’t want to go there in the same way again but I want to come back for sure!
-Lonely, peaceful and an incredible lake.
-The beautiful, quiet evening and night kept me awake for a long time and all the hardships on the way there were (almost) forgotten.
+I probably don’t want to go there in the same way again, but I want to come back for sure!
+Lonely, peaceful, and an incredible lake.
+The beautiful, quiet evening and night kept me awake for a long time, and all the hardships along the way were (almost) forgotten.